ManticoreGamesInc/platform-documentation/src/api/components.md

 Other components (just Compass currently) will show UI or otherwise rely on points of interest.
 Points of interest may be spawned and removed during gameplay.

-Creators can also make their own points of interest from lua by using functions defined in `APIPointOfInterest.lua`.
+Creators can also make their own points of interest from Lua by using functions defined in `APIPointOfInterest.lua`.

 ### Capture Points